Neurs12/tray_yeeter/README.md

 ## Edit hotkey
 - All keys are based off of [virutal key codes](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).
 - To edit a hotkey, open `config.json` in the same folder with `tray_yeeter.exe`.
-It will look something like this:
+It look something like this:
 ```json
 {
     "hotkeys": {